oxheadalpha/smart-contracts/upgradable_contract_draft.md

   corresponding entry point. `S` storage type of the **store** contract.
   4. **Dispatcher** implementation code for each entry point follows the same pattern:
     1. Locate corresponding lambda in **implementation table**
-    2. Invoke lambda with entry point parameter `A` and get another lambda `S -> ([operation], S)`.
+    2. Invoke lambda with the entry point parameter `A` and get another lambda `S -> ([operation], S)`.
     3. Invoke **store** contract with a new lambda.